newrelic/newrelic-telemetry-sdk-node/README.md

 ## Key Concepts

 The Telemetry SDK provider you, the end-user-programmer, with a _Client_ that sends _Spans_ or _Metrics_ to New Relic.
-Clients can send Spans and Metrics to New Relic individually, or via batches.
-Batches (a _MetricBatch_ or _SpanBatch_ object) collect individual metrics together for later sending.
+Individual Metrics and Spans are collected together into batches (via a _MetricBatch_ or _SpanBatch_ object), and clients send these batches.

 In addition to the examples below, the integration tests contains a number of examples that show how clients, metrics, spans, and batches are all used.